antonk52/webdevandstuff/wiki/typescript-assertions.md

 }
 ```

-Alternatevely you can narrow down the type to be more specific.
+Alternatively you can narrow down the type to be more specific.
 This is when the similarity with `type guards` shows.

 ```ts
 function specificAssertion(arg: unknown): asserts arg is string {